Sarawak to export first batch of solid green hydrogen to Singapore

 Hydrexia chairman and chief executive officer Alex Fang said the reusable MHX storage containers are designed for safe transport at ambient pressure and temperature, while meeting the highest purity requirements.

-SEDCE added that the Ministry of Energy and Environmental Sustainability Sarawak (MEESty) deputy permanent Secretary Ts Nurleyna Yunus visited the plant, together with National Nanotechnology Centre (NNC) principal assistant director Ts Mohd Nur Ikmal Salehmin and Ministry of Transport principal assistant secretary Abdul Rahman Hashim.
+SEDCE added that the Ministry of Energy and Environmental Sustainability Sarawak (MEESty) deputy permanent Secretary Ts Dr Nurleyna Yunus visited the plant, together with National Nanotechnology Center (NNC) principal assistant director Ts Dr Mohd Nur Ikmal Salehmin and Ministry of Transport principal assistant secretary Abdul Rahman Hashim.

 On another matter, SEDCE revealed it is also developing the Rembus Hydrogen Plant to support the Kuching Urban Transportation System (KUTS).